TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

    #### Prisma installation warning

    When installing Prisma, you might get an error informing you that "2 packages have install scripts not yet covered by allowScripts".
 You can safely ignore this.
-Prisma has a fallback behavior, and will download necessary files when you first run `migrate` or `generate` commands.
+Prisma has a fallback behavior, and will perform the necessary actions again when you first run `migrate` or `generate` commands.

    </div>